-The Rural Planning Committee is designated as the "Rural Planning Organization" (RPO) for the counties surrounding the Columbus metropolitan planning area in the Mid-Ohio Regional Planning Commission's area of interest and designated by a COMMISSION agreement with ODOT.
-The Rural Planning Committee is the forum for cooperative decision-making that will be taking the required approval actions as the RPO.
-The goal is for the State of Ohio is to designate the Rural Planning Committee as an RTPO, per 23 USC § 135(m), as amended, to enhance the planning, coordination, and implementation of statewide strategic long-range transportation plans and transportation improvement programs, with an emphasis on addressing the needs of non-metropolitan areas of the State.
+The COMMITTEE is designated as the RTPO for Fairfield, Knox, Madison, Marion, Morrow, Pickaway and Union counties surrounding the Columbus metropolitan planning area in the Mid-Ohio Regional Planning Commission's area of interest and designated by a COMMISSION agreement with the Ohio Department of Transportation.
+The COMMITTEE is the forum for cooperative decision-making that will be taking the required approval actions as the RTPO.
+The State of Ohio has designated the RTPO area, per 23 USC § 135(m), as amended, to enhance the planning, coordination, and implementation of statewide strategic long-range transportation plans and transportation improvement programs, with an emphasis on addressing the needs of non-metropolitan areas of the State.

-D. MEMBERSHIP AGREEMENT
+D. MEMBERSHIP

-Each County Board of Commissioners must execute an agreement and resolution declaring membership in the Rural Planning Committee and the creation of a County Subcommittee.
-A resolution by the County Board of Commissioners is required to cease membership of the Rural Planning Committee.
-All terms of Rural Planning Committee membership are managed by the Memorandum of Understanding.
+In order to be a member of the Central Ohio RTPO, each County Board of Commissioners must execute a Memorandum of Understanding and resolution declaring membership in the COMMITTEE and the creation of a COUNTY SUBCOMMITTEE.
+All terms of Central Ohio RTPO Membership are managed by the Memorandum of Understanding.